Email this link to a friend.

 What you need to know about DPO

 We all know that ovulation is the central event in a woman's reproductive cycle.
-All reproductive events ( for example, timing baby making sex) depend upon this.
-It's the key event to dating a pregnancy as well, and should be something which every woman should know about her body.
+All reproductive events ( for example, timing baby-making sex) depend upon this.
+It's the key event to dating pregnancy as well and should be something that every woman should know about her body.

-It's only women who have a textbook 28 day menstrual cycle in which ovulation occurs on the Day 14.
+It's only women who have a textbook 28-day menstrual cycle in which ovulation occurs on Day 14.
 In reality, life is far more unpredictable.
 This is why women often have to use additional tools such as ovulation prediction kits, BBT charts, and ultrasound scans, to pinpoint the day of ovulation.

-The reason for this confusion is that while the luteal phase-which is the period between ovulation and the next menstrual period is fairly constant at about 14 days, the length of the follicular phase-which is the time period between the last menstrual period and the ovulation in the present cycle, can vary considerably from woman to woman, and from cycle to cycle.
+The reason for this confusion is that while the luteal phase which is the period between ovulation and the next menstrual period is fairly constant at about 14 days, the length of the follicular phase-which is the time period between the last menstrual period and ovulation in the present cycle, can vary considerably from woman to woman, and from cycle to cycle.